hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Installing R libraries

-We will need to install the R library, `caTools` into our personal R library to run the script:
+We will need to install the R package, `caTools`, into our personal R library to run the script:

 ```
 $ R